-- Drain all sprinklers and hoses to avoid freezing
+- Draining all sprinklers and hoses to avoid freezing

-- Aerate the soil by dethatching the lawn
+- Aerating the soil by dethatching the lawn

-- Prune trees and shrubs and wrap plants in burlap
+- Pruning trees and shrub and wrapping plants in burlap

-Once February rolls around, and the ground begins to thaw, revise this checklist to offer services such as debris removal and fertilizing to prepare lawns for the upcoming spring and summer seasons.
+Once February rolls around and the ground begins to thaw, offer debris removal and fertilizing to make lawn mowing easier in the spring and summer.